Does the thought of a razor sharp blade on your neck make you reach for the nearest blunt old safety razor?

 Soak the towel in a hot water and hold it onto your face.

 Soak your brush in hot water.
-Mix shaving cream using the brush to get a thick lather.
+Use a small amount of shaving cream or soap and mix it with the brush into a lather.
 Completely cover the area you want to shave with lather using a swirling motion.
 Leave lather on your face for a short amount of time before shaving.

-First things first are to understand what the individual parts and components of a straight razor are actually called.
+The first thing to understand is what the individual parts of a straight razor are called.